Inche Yusof bin Ishak

 In 1957, Yusof moved from Singapore to live in Kuala Lumpur.
 The headquarters of Utusan Melayu also shifted to Kuala Lumpur and started to publish the newspaper from there in February 1958.
 Yusof's hold on Utusan Melayu started to loosen as UMNO began buying shares in Utusan.
 Yusof resisted but eventually sold all his shares in 1959 and resigned from the newspaper.
 He moved to Singapore in the same year to assume the position of Chairman, Public Service Commission of Singapore, at the invitation of Lee Kuan Yew.

 When PAP won the election and formed the government in May 1959, Yusof was a leading choice for the Head of State.
-Yusof was chosen because he was a man of integrity, dignity, honesty, and had high moral principles.
-On 3 December 1959, he was appointed as the Head of State of Singapore, representing the Queen of England.
-When Singapore gained independence on 9 August 1965, Yusof Ishak became the first President of the Republic of Singapore.
+He was chosen because he was a man of integrity, dignity, honesty, and had high moral principles.
+On 3 December 1959, Yusof was appointed as the Head of State of Singapore, representing the Queen of England.
+When Singapore gained independence on 9 August 1965, Yusof Ishak became the first president of the Republic of Singapore.

-It was a delicate task for Inche Yusof as Singapore was at a very challenging period of political, social and economic development.
+It was a delicate task for Yusof as Singapore was at a very challenging period of political, social and economic development.
 He was steadfast in promoting multi-racialism.
 He worked very hard, going out to meet people of different races and helping to bring trust and confidence in the new republic.
-On 28 February 1966, in appreciation of Inche Yusof's interest in the Singapore Arts Society, the latter commissioned a white marble bust of Inche Yusof in suit and tie, which was presented to him in a ceremony at the Istana.
+On 28 February 1966, in appreciation of Yusof's interest in the Singapore Arts Society, the latter commissioned a white marble bust of Yusof in suit and tie, which was presented to him at a ceremony held at the Istana.

-To commemorate Singapore's first president, Singapore launched a new series of currency notes bearing the portrait of Inche Yusof Ishak at the turn of the 21st century.
+To commemorate Singapore's first president, Singapore launched a new series of currency notes bearing the portrait of Yusof Ishak in 1999.

 1929 : Started sports publication, Sportsman